 Live Differential Attack

-This tab demonstrates a real chosen-plaintext differential attack on the 4-round toy SPN cipher.
-We exploit a high-probability differential to recover the last round subkey.
+A real chosen-plaintext differential attack on the 4-round toy SPN cipher: we exploit a high-probability differential to recover the last round subkey.

 Step 1: Choose Plaintext Difference